 What is Digital Marketing?

 Promoting your product and Marketing through Digital channels is called digital marketing.
-It is not limited to internet but also include other channels like mobile phones and android devices, applications and much more.
+It is not limited to the internet but also includes other channels like mobile phones and android devices, applications, and much more.

 Technology has changed the consumer’s buying behavior and it is necessary for businesses to adjust accordingly.
-In today’s world a marketing strategy is incomplete and is more likely to fail if it is lacking in the digital marketing avenues.
-According to Marketing Charts an increase of 50% in digital marketing budget has been noticed since 2016.
+In today’s world, a marketing strategy is incomplete and is more likely to fail if it is lacking in digital marketing avenues.
+According to Marketing Charts, an increase of 50% in the digital marketing budget has been noticed since 2016.

 Significance through numbers

-A simple scale I will put forward for you to elaborate the significance of digital marketing is the amount of money an average brand is willing to spend on digital marketing.
-According to Salary.com an average digital marketing manager working for an average brand earns 7 to 8 thousand dollars each month.
-This is just the salary for a manager of the digital marketing department and not the total expense of department which will easily fall somewhere ten to hundred times this amount (including salaries of other team members and paid promotions and other expenses for resources).
-Building on these numbers it is safe to assume that one moderately well doing brand is spending at least a million dollar on digital marketing and this should give you an idea of the worth of the entire industry.
+A simple scale I will put forward for you to elaborate on the significance of digital marketing is the amount of money an average brand is willing to spend on digital marketing.
+According to Salary.com, an average digital marketing manager working for an average brand earns 7 to 8 thousand dollars each month.
+This is just the salary for a manager of the digital marketing department and not the total expense of department which will easily fall somewhere ten to a hundred times this amount (including salaries of other team members and paid promotions and other expenses for resources).
+Building on these numbers it is safe to assume that one moderately well-doing brand is spending at least a million-dollar on digital marketing and this should give you an idea of the worth of the entire industry.

 This is the money that brands and industrialists are putting in digital marketing.
 How much do you think digital marketing is generating from them.